nishaSTM/LogisticApplication/README.md

 - Retrofit2 is used for Webservice calls and data caching
 - Glide for Image downloading
 - Data Binding
-- MVVM Architecture - (Viewmodel and livedata)
+- MVVM Architecture
-- Junit/Mockito for unit testing
+- Junit for unit testing/Mockito for creating Mocks

 # Things to Remember